Blog Post

 Table of Contents

-The title tag is one of the SEO fundamentals that should be familiar to anyone who has only superficially dealt with the topic of search engine optimization.
-Nevertheless, surprisingly many non-optimized page titles can still be found, including on large commercial websites.
-Gary Illyes from Google responded to the question about the ranking factor and reiterated that meta titles are still important.
+The Title Tag is part of the SEO fundamentals that anyone who has even superficially dealt with the topic of search engine optimization should be familiar with.
+Nevertheless, an unexpectedly large number of unoptimized page titles can still be found, even on major commercial websites.
+Gary Illyes from Google responded to a question about the ranking factor, emphasizing once again that meta titles are still important.
 This has not changed since 2006.
 Therefore, the topic should still be taken seriously.

-As discussions on many SEO websites prove, there are also uncertainties and debates within the SEO community itself about what the optimal SEO title should look like.
-We summarize the basics for you and provide examples of successful and less optimal page titles for various applications.
+As discussions on many SEO websites prove, there are also uncertainties and debates within the SEO scene itself about what the optimal SEO title should look like.
+We summarize the basics for you and provide examples of successful and less optimal page titles for different applications.

 The Length of the Title Tag

-As a "best practice," a length of up to 65 characters is generally considered ideal.
-The main reason for this is that Google generally does not display more than 65 characters in search results, sometimes even fewer.
-There are also examples where Google displays more characters for long search queries, but this is more the exception, and 65 characters or the pixel width is still considered a guideline.
+As "best practice", a length of up to 65 characters is generally considered ideal.
+The main reason for this is: in search results, Google generally shows no more than 65 characters, sometimes even less.
+Although there are examples where Google displays more characters for long search queries, this is more the exception.
+Thus, 65 characters or the pixel width is still considered a guideline.
 In this case, 569 pixels should not be exceeded.
-For example, the letter “m” is longer in pixel width than the letter “i”.
+For example, the letter "m" occupies more pixel width than the letter "i".

-This ideal is not without challenges: within the 65 characters or 569 pixels, spaces, the brand, and individual information about the page need to be included.
-Particularly with long product names in online shops or longer article headlines on news sites, the 65 character limit can quickly be exceeded.
-This does not necessarily have dramatic consequences, as Google indexes about 150 characters, in some cases significantly more.
-Even if the surplus characters are no longer visible in the search results, they are still evaluated.
+This ideal is not without its problems: within 65 characters or 569 pixels, spaces, the brand, and individual information about the page must be accommodated.
+Especially with long product names in online shops or longer article headlines on news sites, the scope of 65 characters can be quickly exceeded.
+This doesn't necessarily have dramatic consequences, as Google indexes about 150 characters, in some cases significantly more.
+Even if the excess characters are no longer visible in the search results, they are still considered.

 So what speaks against long SEO title tags?
-It is well known that Google attributes greater importance to keywords at the beginning of the page title.
+It is generally known that Google gives higher importance to keywords at the beginning of the page title.
 A meta title with a large number of keywords runs the risk of diluting the relevance of individual keywords.
-Moreover, keywords appearing in the 10th, 20th, or 30th position in the page title are hardly considered significant.
-Anyone dealing with search engine optimization knows that the number of generic keywords a single page can optimize for is very limited.
+Furthermore, keywords that appear in 10th, 20th, or 30th position in the page title are hardly rated as significant.
+Anyone dealing with search engine optimization knows that the number of generic keywords that a single page can be optimized for is very limited.
 It is rarely sensible to optimize for more than one or two strong keywords.
-So why inflate the page title with ten more keywords?
-In this context, the benefit of excessively long SEO title tags should at least be viewed critically.
+So why bloat the page title with ten more keywords?
+In this context, the utility of overly long SEO title tags should be viewed critically.

-Also, in view of the growing importance of social media, long title tags are simply impractical, difficult to share on Twitter, look spammy, and are presumably shared less often.
+Even in light of the increasing importance of social media, long title tags are simply impractical, difficult to share on Twitter, appear spammy, and are likely to be shared less.

 HTML Title Tag in the Source Code: